-Definition: Cost Per Acquisition, or "CPA," is an ecommerce marketing metric that measures the aggregate cost to acquire one paying customer on a campaign or channel level.
-CPA is a vital measurement of ecommerce marketing success, generally distinguished from Cost of Acquiring Customer (CAC) by its granular application.
+Definition: Cost Per Acquisition, or "CPA," is a marketing metric that measures the aggregate cost to acquire one paying customer on a campaign or channel level.
+CPA is a vital measurement of marketing success, generally distinguished from Cost of Acquiring Customer (CAC) by its granular application.

 Total Campaign Cost

 Many marketing metrics are indicators of success, such as conversion rate and visits (or "sessions").
 Cost Per Acquisition, on the other hand, is a financial metric used to directly measure the revenue impact of marketing campaigns.